 Editor’s note: Whether you drive a plush new vehicle or an old beater, Advance Auto Parts can help you ensure it runs right and looks great.

+It’s hard to believe the Mustang is about to turn 50.
 I’m old enough to have driven the first-generation Ford Mustang when it was new, so take it from me: the Mustang has come a very, very long way over the years.
 Tell you what, I can’t believe they’re about to replace the current fifth generation Mustang for 2015, because the car is just so darned good the way it is now.

 I know, I know–they’ve got to make the body sleeker, and it’s got to have more computer screens and warning systems and whatnot.
 That’s the way cars are going these days.
 But if you ask me, the 2014 Mustang GT just might be considered the best Mustang ever when all’s said and done.
 Let me tell you three reasons why.